shivssm/Redux/README.md

 ---------------------------------------------------------------------
 🚀How redux work?
 ------------------
--We store all our application state (data) in a single place called Store.
+- We store all our application state (data) in a single place called Store.
 Imagine Store as Database for frontend.
 -----------------------------------------------
 -There are 3 main parts of Redux
 ---------------------------------